aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 ## Upgrading a specific PHP homebrew installation

-If you have multiple php versions installed, you can upgrade the older versions with the latest patches by running `brew upgrate php@<version>`.
+If you have multiple PHP versions installed, you can upgrade the older versions with the latest patches by running `brew upgrate php@<version>`.

 When installing older versions of software, brew uses the version number to name the installation directories so we have to use the version number in the command to tell brew which version we want to upgrade.